peteroupc/encoding/docs/PeterO.Text.Encodings.md

 Character encoding object for the UTF-8 character encoding, which represents each code point in the universal coded character set using 1 to 4 bytes.

-<a id="DecodeToString_this_PeterO_Text_ICharacterEncoding_byte"></a>
-### DecodeToString

-    public static string DecodeToString(
-        this PeterO.Text.ICharacterEncoding enc,
-        byte[] bytes);

-Reads a byte array from a data source and converts the bytes from a given encoding to a text string.
-Errors in decoding are handled by replacing erroneous bytes with the replacement character (U+FFFD).
-In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes)` .
-If the object's class already has a DecodeToString method with the same parameters, that method takes precedence over this extension method.

-In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `enc.DecodeToString(bytes)` .
-If the object's class already has a  `DecodeToString`  method with the same parameters, that method takes precedence over this extension method.

-<b>Parameters:</b>

- * <i>enc</i>: An object implementing a character encoding (gives access to an encoder and a decoder).

- * <i>bytes</i>: A byte array.

-<b>Return Value:</b>

-A string consisting of the decoded text.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>enc</i>
- or  <i>bytes</i>
- is null.

 <a id="DecodeToString_this_PeterO_Text_ICharacterEncoding_byte_int_int"></a>
 ### DecodeToString